I need help with Group Settings

 This is the name that will appear in the list of groups on the left-hand side of your main Flocknote page for your church or organization.
 This name will also appear as the 'From' address when you send emails.

 2. Short Name

 This is the shortened name of your group.
 This shortened name is used for your Group URL.
 This shortened name is also used as the 'From' address when you send text messages.
 You can have up to 16 characters in your shortened name, but it will not allow for spaces.

-There are 3 privacy types for a Group.
-Open, Closed, and Hidden.
-Open groups and their notes are visible to anyone, and anyone can join them.
-Closed Groups are visible in the list of Groups on the left hand side of the main flocknote page for your church or organization, but people must request to join these groups.
-Only after an admin approves them will they be able to see the notes inside of the Group.
-Hidden Groups are only visible to those who are already a part of the Group.
-People cannot join Hidden Groups on their own, they must be added by an admin.
+There are 3 privacy types for a Group -- open, closed, and hidden.
+Open groups and their notes are visible to anyone and anyone can join them.
+Closed groups (their names) are visible to all members during signup or on the left-hand sidebar if they log into Flocknote, but people must request to join.
+Only after an admin approves them will they be able to see the notes inside of the group.
+Hidden groups are only visible to those who are already a part of the group or by Super Admins.
+Regular members cannot see or join hidden groups on their own.

 4. TTJ Keyword

 TTJ stands for Text-to-join, which is a great tool that allows someone to text a keyword you specify from their phone and get connected with one of your groups.
 This is where you get to set the keyword of your choosing.
 Each church or organization on flocknote gets one free keyword.
 Additional keywords are $4/month.

 We've got a great in-depth help article where you can learn more about text to join.
 You can find that article at the bottom of the page in the 'Related Articles' section.